Art, Books, Reviews, Writing

 As I went through it a second time, and then many more second times with others (my teen and tween), I discovered new surprises each time.
 Looking through it with my kids’ eyes opened up other avenues of imagination.

 Being wordless makes this book widely accessible – no barriers of language or age.
 Delightful and detailed illustrations open up a world full of possibilities.
-The sepia-toned art makes the whole experience nostalgic and we walk through vintage-style pages to write our own stories that are left untold.
+The sepia-toned art adds a touch of nostalgia to the whole experience.
+And also inspires us to write our own left-untold stories as we walk through these vintage-style pages.

 About the Author:

 Maja Kastelic was born in Slovenia, where she studied painting, philosophy, and the theory of visual arts.
 She worked for several years as a retouching artist restoring frescos before starting her career in children publishing.
-Maja has received a White Raven Award and has been selected for the Bologna Illustrators Exhibition.
+Maja received a White Raven Award and selected for the Bologna Illustrators Exhibition.

 You can read about Maja’s creative process for this book – and with lots of interesting facts and details as well about the process – here. (warning: this link will tell you lots about the book!!
 But I am glad I found it.
 I have discovered more wonderful artists and books)